Frequently Asked Questions

 Is there any cost for attending Camp Morty?

-Attending Camp Morty is free for our families thanks to Westchester County’s Department of Social Services, Department of Community Health, Department of Parks, Recreation and Conservation and Friends of Westchester Parks.
+Attending Camp Morty is free for our families thanks to Westchester County’s Department of Social Services, Department of Community Health, Department of Parks, Recreation and Conservation and the Westchester Parks Foundation.

 How many campers and staff are at camp?